letter blocks that spell "Artificial Intelligence"

 AI: Your Tool, Not Your Overlord

 The key thing to remember is that AI isn’t Skynet, and it’s not your replacement.
 As former IBM CEO Ginni Rometty said, “AI will not replace humans, but those who use AI will replace those who don’t.”
+The good news?
+You’ve been using AI for years without even knowing it, so you’re already doing the thing.

 In that vein, think of AI as a really fast intern – great at drafting emails, but prone to inventing case law (looking at you, Mata v.
 Avianca).
 Again: It’s a tool, not a brain transplant.